 ABOUT THE PROGRAM

-The Mind Matters Town Hall Program at Cal State LA incorporates the wellness focus of President William A. Covino’s MIND MATTERS initiative to involve first year students in problem solving to improve mental health, wellness and wellbeing for the campus community.
+The Mind Matters Roundtables Program at Cal State LA incorporates the wellness focus of President William A. Covino’s MIND MATTERS initiative to involve first year students in problem solving to improve mental health, wellness and wellbeing for the campus community.
 In their “Introduction to Higher Education” (IHE) classes, students use a “problem solving” framework to explore issues related to college student wellbeing.

 FREQUENTLY ASKED QUESTIONS